-Berries are an excellent natural source of food for many birds and you could plant some of these varieties to encourage many of the berry eaters to your garden:
+Berries are an excellent natural source of food for many birds, and you could plant some of these varieties to encourage many of the berry eaters to your garden:

 - Pheasant berry

 Choose a variety of plants of different sizes so you can have taller shrubs at the back and smaller plants at the front.
-Many of these bushes will grow quite tall and offer the birds a roosting or nesting spot it later years.
+Many of these bushes will grow quite tall and offer the birds a roosting or nesting spot in later years.

 Treats on a stick

 As well as the berries many birds enjoy other kinds of fruit.
-It may not be practical to plant a number of fruit trees (and it would take a long time for them to grow!) but you can provide exciting fruit kebabs!
+It may not be practical to plant some fruit trees (and it would take a long time for them to grow!) but you can provide exciting fruit kebabs!
 Take a skewer and thread some apples or pears or other types of fruit on it then push the end into the ground.
 The birds will enjoy pecking at these tasty fruits.